aosp-hybris/uniqstack/README.md

 ## Show debug info

-To show debug info, setup `COPYCAT_DEBUG=1` before you launch the copycat process, then you can use systemd's tool to display the info.
+To show debug info, setup `UNIQSTACK_DEBUG=1` before you launch the copycat process, then you can use systemd's tool to display the info.

 ```
-systemctl status copycat
+systemctl status uniqstack
 ```

 ## QML Debugging/Profiling